girliemac/terrarium-project/intro-to-DOM-and-js-closures/.github/pre-lecture-quiz.md

-*A warm-up quiz about CSS*
+*A warm-up quiz about the DOM*

 Complete this quiz in class

-1. HTML elements must have either a class or an id in order to be styled
+1. The DOM stands for 'Document Object Management'

 - [ ] [true]
 - [ ] [false]

-2. CSS stands for 'Complete Style Sheets'
+2. The DOM can be thought of as a tree

 - [ ] [true]
 - [ ] [false]

-3. CSS can be used to create animations
+3. Using the Web API, you can manipulate the DOM

 - [ ] [true]
 - [ ] [false]